SECURING THE FUTURE FOR

 Gifts of Appreciated Assets–Any appreciated asset, such as securities or real estate, that is donated to the Explorer qualifies for both a federal and state tax deduction and avoids the tax on capital gains.
 You receive a charitable deduction for its fair-market value, and you escape tax on the capital-gain element in the property.

-A bequest is simple to arrange, reduces your taxable estate, allows you to retain your assets throughout your lifetime, and perpetuates values you hold dear.
 Whatever the size of your bequest, you can have a lasting impact on the Explorer and help to ensure permanent protection of the Adirondack Park for future generations.

 We suggest the following wording for a bequest: